July 2 - 13, 2017 (12 days and 10 nights)

 SAPPORO - FURANO - BIEI - ASAHIKAWA (B)(D)

-Our journey continues on to the city of Furano, a city noted for its breathtaking lavender flowers in bloom during the summer season.
-We'll visit Farm Tomita, one of Hokkaido's premier flower farms to enjoy the extraordinary sight of lavender and other varieties of colorful flowers planted in rows creating a 'rainbow field' of flowers.
+Our journey continues on to Furano, a city located in the geographical center of Hokkaido.
+The city is best-known for its beautiful fields of lavender flowers in bloom during the summer season.
+We'll visit Farm Tomita, one of Hokkaido's premier flower farms to view a variety of beautiful seasonal flowers neatly planted in rows - creating a 'colorful rainbow field' of flowers.
+The farm features various fields of flowers, several greenhouses, and cafes.
+The highlight is to enjoy the view of a purple carpet of lavender at one of the oldest lavender fields in Japan, together with the rural landscape of the Furano Valley and the Tokachi Mountains.
 We'll drive north through the picturesque town of Biei, noted as the 'town of beautiful hills'.
 The scenic view of its vast fields, hills and trees has been used as a backdrop for many Japanese commercials and television programs.
-The town of Biei is also noted for the Shinzo Maeda Photo Art Gallery featuring works by a Japanese photographer famous for his beautiful landscape photos.
-Hokkaido has the ideal climate and water conditions to produce superior sake.
-At the Otokoyama Sake Brewery, observe the step-by-step process of sake production through interesting displays, photos, and exhibits.
+We'll continue on to spend the night in Asahikawa, Hokkaido's second largest city.
+The island of Hokkaido is known to have the ideal climate and water conditions to produce superior sake.
+For sake enthusiasts, Otokoyama is Asahikawa's most famous sake - both within Japan and worldwide.
+We'll visit the Otokoyama Sake Brewery & Museum, featuring the sake making process and to see the tools utilized in the making of sake.
 At the conclusion of the tour, some of their delicious products will be available for you to sample and enjoy.
-We'll spend the night in Asahikawa, Hokkaido's second largest city.
-Dinner will be provided for you this evening.
+Dinner will be provided for you this evening at the hotel.

 Accommodations at ASAHIKAWA GRAND HOTEL or similar